 Alfonso Portillo is a founding member of the band along with brother Ron Portillo.
 Both brothers played music for their mother Patricia in the family home located just outside San Francisco, CA.

 Alfonso started playing guitar at age twelve and learned to play many of the standard rock and country songs of the 60's and 70's.
 He later developed his own, melodic style of guitar, which is unique and transformative.
 Alfonso and brother Ron Portillo composed the early original Los Cochinos songs.
 Alfonso composes the new songs and collaborates with Donald Osborne and John Marin on some of the new tunes.

 Alfonso's musical influences are Carlos Santana, Jimmy Page, Robin Trower, Neal Schon and David Gilmour.
 Alfonso's melodic leads guide and direct the band's original compositions and take the listener on a journey of joy and relief; familiar, yet dramatic, emotional, yet compassionate, simple yet difficult...
 Unique!

 Los Cochinos are proud to have on timbales and percussion, Tomas Montano .
-An established timbalero, Tomas has performed with many renowned bands in the Latin rock scene as well as having been a protégé of Santana's Karl Perrazo.
+An established timbalero, Tomas has performed with many renowned bands in the Latin rock scene as well as his training as a protégé of Santana's Karl Perrazo.

 Born and raised in the Bay Area, Tomas was exposed to a wide variety of different styles in music at a very early age. ''I didn't choose music...music chose me".
 Starting as a young child, Tomas has played some kind of drum or related instrument.